The Blog of Toledo Lucas County Public Library

 We recommend two different sources for acquiring an STL file to print.
 To find an object that someone has already designed, visit Thingiverse.com.
 There are thousands of different objects.
 Be sure to select STL formatted files for 3d printing, as Thingiverse also contains files for laser cutting.

 To design an object from scratch, or to make customizations Tinkercad.com is a great place to start.
 Tinkercad is a web-based computer automated design (CAD) software that gives you the building blocks needed to create a 3d object.
 Within Tinkercad, there are several helpful tutorials to familiarize yourself with the platform.

-Once you have decided on an object to print, bring your file on a flash drive to Oregon or West Toledo Branch.
+Once you have decided on an object to print, bring your file on a flash drive to King Road, Oregon or West Toledo Branch.
 Printing costs 10 cents per gram, and depending on the object’s size, can take some time.
 You will leave your file and contact information with a librarian.
 Your job may be in line behind other jobs, and since we do not print overnight, depending on who is ahead of you it may be a few days before your job is complete.
 Payment for the item is due at pick up.